2004 Formula One World Championship: Regulation changes

 From the 2004 season onward, all the teams that did not finish in the top four in the previous year's Constructors' Championship were allowed to run a third car in the Friday practice session before each Grand Prix, for testing purposes.
 While other teams were permitted to have test drivers, they were not allowed to compete in the Friday practice.
 Sauber chose not to run its third driver in these sessions because of the added expense.

+Qualifying was held entirely on Saturday and divided into two sessions, in each of which the driver was only allowed to complete one fast lap.
+In the first session, the drivers started in the order in which they finished the previous race (in the first race, the order was chosen according to the 2003 World Championship standings).
+This served to determine the order for the second session, which then determined the starting positions for the race.
+The second session took place directly after the first.
+The drivers drove in the reverse order of the first qualifying session.
+The warm-up on Sunday was abolished.